AdobeDocs/commerce-admin.en/help/content-design/media-gallery-asset-management.md

 1. Select the file to be uploaded.

-   The selected asset will automatically be uploaded to the selected folder (or to the storage root if no folder is selected).
+   The selected asset is automatically uploaded to the selected folder (or to the storage root if no folder is selected).

 ## View asset details